Ramones covers album series: The McRackins – Too Tough to Die

-Other
+Other Bands Continue the Project

 Punk bands on other independent labels have continued the project of covering the Ramones discography, independently of Clearview/Selfless.
 In 1998, Liberation Records released a version of Too Tough to Die by Jon Cougar Concentration Camp (this was released before the final Selfless/Clearview entry, by McRackins, of that same album).
 In 2004, a Norwegian band known as the Tip Toppers recorded a cover of Subterranean Jungle (1983), which had been skipped over in the original series.
-More recently, the Kobanes and the New Rochelles have continued the tradition.
-These bands released covers of the next two albums from the Ramones' discography (doing so in flipped chronology, just as Rocket to Russia and Leave Home were released out of sequence in the original series, and then Road to Ruin and End of the Century were also released out of order).
+The Kobanes and the New Rochelles continued the tradition, releasing covers of the next two albums from the Ramones' discography (doing so in flipped chronology, just as Rocket to Russia and Leave Home were released out of sequence in the original series, and then Road to Ruin and End of the Century were also released out of order).
 The Kobanes released a cover of Halfway to Sanity (1987) in 2011, while the New Rochelles tackled Animal Boy (1986) in 2019.
-In 2022 Geoff Palmer added a twist to the Ramones tribute series by covering the infamous 1989 Dee Dee King rap album Standing in the Spotlight.
+Spain's K7s recorded a cover of Mondo Bizarro in 2021.
+In 2022 Geoff Palmer added a twist to the Ramones tribute series by covering the infamous 1989 Dee Dee King rap album Standing in the Spotlight, while The Canceled Sitcoms recorded another version of Leave Home this same year.
+DeeCRACKS teamed with Andrea Manges from The Manges to record a cover of Brain Drain in 2024.
+To date, the only of the Ramones 14 studio albums to have not been covered in their entirety are their last two- Acid Eaters (itself a covers album), and Adios Amigos.